Differences, Similarities & Intersections Between East and West

 It follows that East and West agree on the same things but their methods are often at polar opposites when it comes to finding solutions and outcomes.
-For instance the West is generally more external focused whist the East is internal.
+For instance the West is generally more externally focused whist the East,internally.
 The West values individualism Whilst the East Collectivism.
-The West is associated with left brain thinking whilst the East is associated with Right brain thinking.
+The West is traditionally associated with left brain thinking whilst the East, Right brain thinking.

-The intersection of complementarism with the growing awareness that the world is interconnected and interdependent creates the need for co-operation between East and West in order to produce outcomes that are complementary and holistic.
+The intersection of complementarism with the growing awareness that the world is interconnected and interdependent creates the need for co-operation between East and West to produce outcomes that are complementary and holistic.